Know Before You Go

 Meals Included

-Breakfast and Lunch are included Monday-Thursday and will be provided at the Pyle Center
+Breakfast and Lunch are included Monday-Thursday.
+On Monday, breakfast will be in the Great Hall at the Memorial Union and at the Pyle Center Tuesday - Thursday.

 ***Dinner each day is on your own.***